linknprk/PythonTerminal/README.md

 * write_file to write a file 13
 * change_dir to go to a directory 14
 * ipconfig for do get IP Configuration 15
 * run to run a program  16
+* Rename to rename files 17